 In case of a two-cluster global cluster setup, you can configure a Steward to prevent potential split-brain conditions, provided the proper network infrastructure exists.

 See "About the Steward process: Split-brain in two-cluster global clusters" on page 29.

 To configure the Steward process for clusters not running in secure mode

-- 1 Identify a system that will host the Steward process. - 2 Make sure that both clusters can connect to the system through a ping command.
+Identify a system that will host the Steward process.